ironmanfpv/Algebraic-Equation-GPT4/README.md

 # INSTRUCTIONS: #

 Algebraic Equation GPT4 was developed modularly and independently from ground up.<br>
-Text, Image to Text and Speech to text capabilities were incrementally integrated with the GPT.
+Text, Image to Text and Speech to text capabilities were incrementally integrated with the GPT.<br>
 Read the documentation.

 To use it, follow Section A and B, have your OPEN AI API key ready, enjoy the app !